2025 Addu City referendum: Proposal

+This was later amended in Presidential Decree No. 31/2025 upon the recommendation of the cabinet.

+The question for each island is:

+"Should a separate Should a separate council be established for Addu [Hulhudhoo / Meedhoo / Feydhoo]?"

 Conduct

-The referendum is conducted by the Elections Commission under the authority of the President and relevant laws.
-It is open only to registered voters in the three affected constituencies of Addu City (Hulhudhoo, Meedhoo, Feydhoo).
+The referendum was only open to the citizens of Hulhudhoo.
+Meedhoo, and Feydhoo.
 In total, 9,576 voters are eligible: approximately 4,355 in Feydhoo, 2,874 in Hulhudhoo and 2,347 in Meedhoo.
 Ballot papers are printed separately for each island.
 Registered voters in Hulhudhoo and Meedhoo will each answer one question; Feydhoo voters will answer one question pertaining to their island.

-Polling takes place on 25 October 2025, with voting hours from 08:00AM to 04:00PM GMT+5.
+The referendum took place on 25 October 2025 with voting hours from 8:00 AM to 04:00 PM (GMT+5).

 Polling stations have been arranged as follows: five stations in Feydhoo, three in Hulhudhoo, three in Meedhoo, plus special ballot boxes in Malé (Kalaafaanu School) for Addu voters residing in the capital.
 After polls close, counting begins 30 minutes later.
 The Elections Commission expects to announce provisional results by Tuesday 28 October.
-According to the President's Office, the government will fully implement the outcome of the referendum, regardless of which way the vote goes.